 Is there really any need for a Try-out?

 Yes!
 While we evaluate players as much as possible throughout the year, whether in Academy training, Intermediate sessions or in weekend games, including Developmental games, we need to make comparisons in our own controlled environment.
 There are also typically a number of new players who we have not seen before who come to try-out every year.
 Players will be selected entirely on merit and not according to where they have played previously, whether at Pride or another environment or whether from our Academy system or Developmental soccer.

 Is it important that I attend the pre-Try-out scrimmages?

 Yes, the more that we are able to see your child perform, the better.
 A lot of pressure can be placed on players in a Try-out situation, especially when it is a new experience for them.
 We hope to be able to see the true ability of each player over an extended period.
-The scrimmages will be at the Pride Complex on May 15th and 17th.
+The scrimmages will be at the Pride Complex on May 16th.